 Maintain a healthy weight.
 Get help to lose any extra pounds.

 Don’t add salt to your food at the table.

 Season foods with herbs instead of salt when you cook.

 Request no added salt when you go to a restaurant.

 The American Heart Association (AHA) says the "ideal" amount of sodium is no more than 1,500 mg a day.
 But because Americans eat so much salt, you can make a positive change by cutting back to even 2,400 mg of sodium a day.

 Follow the DASH (Dietary Approaches to Stop Hypertension) eating plan.
 This plan recommends vegetables, fruits, whole gains, and other heart healthy foods.

 Break the smoking habit.
 Enroll in a stop-smoking program to improve your chances of success.
-Ask your health care provider about programs and medications to help you stop smoking.
+Ask your healthcare provider about programs and medicines to help you stop smoking.

-Limit drinks that contain caffeine (coffee, black or green tea, cola) to 2 per day.
+Limit drinks that contain caffeine such as coffee, black or green tea, and cola to 2 per day.